-Chapter 6: Ethical and Deontological Concerns
+5. Ethical and Deontological Concerns

 This Chapter is to provide an overview of how Ethics and Deontology come into effect when engineering/designing products and more specifically our Aquaponics System.
 Across the world Ethical and Moral rules differ greatly due to differences in Laws and Personal outlooks.
-When a product is designed, it must conform to all Laws within the targeted market and be Ethically/Morally sound.
+A product designed must conform to all Laws within the targeted market and be Ethically/Morally sound.

 "Engineers invent the future and their work affects the lives of millions of people, for better or worse.
-That raises enormous ethical issues in every branch of engineering" [10, page 3]
+That raises enormous ethical issues in every branch of engineering" [10]

-6.2.
-Engineering Ethics
+5.2 Engineering Ethics